 - Ligament or tendon tears

-- Sprains, strains, pain from an injury that has not improved in 48 hours
+- Sprains, strains, or pain from an injury that has not improved in 48 hours

-Our convenient orthopaedic urgent care locations in Durham and near Cary and Morrisville are open seven days a week.
-Experience fast service with no long waits and no unnecessary exposure to sick people.
+Our orthopaedic urgent care clinic in Morrisville is open seven days a week.
+Get fast service with no long waits and no unnecessary exposure to illness.
+No appointment necessary; walk-ins are welcome.

 - Chronic joint pain